jkakar/octopress/source/_posts/2010-06-13-object-collections-in-storm.markdown

 result2 = result1.find(Account.owner == "Vince Offer")
 ```

-Storm doesn’t run a query until you do something with the result, so
+Storm doesn't run a query until you do something with the result, so
 the impact on the database is exactly the same as in the previous
 example.
 This is the simplest form of what
 [Jonathan](http://code.mumak.net/) and I have been calling the
 collection pattern.
 The basic idea is that you start with a
 collection of all objects, and then refine it, until you have the
 collection you want.
 This pattern is possible using pure Storm, as
-shown above, but we’ve found it useful to implement objects that hide
+shown above, but we've found it useful to implement objects that hide
 this logic and provide a more user friendly API.
 For example, an
 `AccountCollection` would provide filtering logic as named methods: